sachinira/sdfc-new-contact-to-tilio-sms/README.md

 ## Pre-requisites
 * Download and install [Ballerina](https://ballerinalang.org/downloads/).
-* A Salesforce account with a push topic created.
+* A Salesforce account.
-* Twilio account with sms capable phone number.
+* Twilio account with SMS capable phone number.
 * Ballerina connectors for Salesforce and Twilio which will be automatically downloaded when building the application for the first time.

 ## Account Configuration
 ### Configuration steps for Salesforce account
 1. Create a Salesforce account and create a connected app by visiting [Salesforce](https://www.salesforce.com).
 2. Salesforce username, password will be needed for initializing the listener.
-3. Once you obtained all configurations, Replace "" in the `Config.toml` file with your data.
+3. Once you obtained all configurations, Replace relevant places in the `Config.toml` file with your data.
 4. Create push topic in Salesforce developer console The Salesforce trigger requires topics to be created for each event.
 We need to configure topic to listen on Custom Object entity.
   * From the Salesforce UI, select developer console.
 Go to debug > Open Execute Anonymous Window.